-This document gives an overview of the Google Cloud Storage XML API and is intended for developers.
+This document gives an overview of the Cloud Storage XML API and is intended for developers.
 It assumes that you are familiar with web programming and you are comfortable creating applications that consume web services through HTTP requests.

 As an alternative to creating HTTP requests and parsing responses manually using the XML API, you can use the Cloud Storage Client Libraries, the gsutil tool, or the Cloud Storage UI, Google Cloud Platform Console.
 If you are looking to store data for a mobile or web application, Firebase SDKs for Cloud Storage are the quickest way to get started.

-Google Cloud Storage XML API is a RESTful interface that lets you manage Google Cloud Storage data in a programmatic way.
+Cloud Storage XML API is a RESTful interface that lets you manage Cloud Storage data in a programmatic way.
 As a RESTful API, it relies on method information and scoping information to define the operations to perform:

 - Method information